zainrank70/Typerscript/README.md

 - Try using a typo in enum: `Roles.ADMINN` and see TypeScript catch the error
 - Create a new user with `role: Roles.USER` and test the `isAdmin` function
 - Experiment with enum comparisons: try `user.role === "admin"` vs `user.role === Roles.ADMIN` and see the difference
+- Try creating a `user3` object without `youtubeChannel` and see how interface merging requires all properties
+- Experiment with interface merging: add another `interface User` declaration and see properties merge
+- Try creating an object with wrong types for interface properties and see TypeScript catch errors
+- Compare interface vs type alias: try to merge a type alias (it won't work) vs merging an interface
+- Try creating a `myDog` object without properties from `Animal` and see the type error
+- Experiment with interface extension: create a new interface extending `Animal` with different properties
+- Try creating a `Dog` object missing inherited properties from `Animal` and see TypeScript catch it
+- Compare merging vs extension: see how merging uses same name while extension uses different names

 ## TypeScript Configuration